ycexiao/scikit-package/doc/source/new-project-guide/level-3-tutorial.rst

 What's next?
 ^^^^^^^^^^^^

 Notice that it's quite annoying to set ``PYTHONPATH`` every time you open a new terminal.
-In Level 4, you will learn how to set it permanently by turning your softwarwe into a locally installed package.
+In Level 4, you will learn how to set it permanently by turning your software into a locally installed package.
 You will also learn to use ``Git`` and ``GitHub`` to host your code online and share it with others and also enjoy the benefits of ``pre-commit`` hooks and other automatic ``tests`` done not locally but also on GitHub's remote server known as "GitHub Actions".

-We highly recommend you are familiar with Git/GitHub before proceeding to Level 4.
-Feel free to check out our GitHub workflow guide on FAQ :ref:`here<faq-github-workflow>`.
+We highly recommend you become familiar with Git/GitHub before proceeding to Level 4.
+Feel free to check out our GitHub workflow guide in the FAQ :ref:`here<faq-github-workflow>`.